 - Aviary (Northeast, Asian Fusion, $$$) – Jacob loved the Japanese eggplant, and my favorite thing on the menu was the silken tofu pictured above.

 - Beast (Northeast, French, $$$$) – I’ve heard so many people rave about Beast.
-The food wasn’t bad, but it wasn’t our favorite experience.
+The food wasn’t bad, but definitely overhyped, and it wasn’t our favorite experience.

 - Davenport (Seafood, $$$)

 - Han Oak (Northeast, Korean Inspired, $$$) – James Beard best new restaurant nominee in 2017.
 Go on dumpling night if you don’t want to do the full tasting menu.
 My fave dish was the bibim gooksoo that reminded me a lot of jjolmyun.